Matrix Decomposition and Applications: Existence of QR Decomposition via Givens Rotation

-\begin{remark}[Basis From Givens Rotations Backwards] In Corollary~\ref{corollary:basis-from-givens}, we find the Givens rotation that introduces zeros from the $2$-nd entry to th $n$-th entry (i.e., forward).
-Sometimes we want the reverse order, i.e., introduce zeros from the $n$-th entry to the $2$-nd entrysuch that $\bG_{12}\bG_{13}\ldots \bG_{1n}\bx = ||\bx||\be_1$ where $\be_1\in \real^n$ is the first unit basis in $\real^n$.
+\begin{remark}[Basis transformation using reverse Givens rotations] In Corollary~\ref{corollary:basis-from-givens}, the Givens rotations are applied in forward order, introducing zeros starting from the second entry up to the $n$-th entry.
+However, in some cases, it may be desirable to apply the rotations in reverse order, introducing zeros from the $n$-th entry down to the second entry, such that $\bG_{12}\bG_{13}\ldots \bG_{1n}\bx = \norm{\bx}\be_1$, where $\be_1\in \real^n$ is the first unit basis in $\real^n$.